Career Outlook: GIS Specialists

 Need help getting started?

-Reach out to enrollment coach Cathy Zhao for one-on-one help answering your questions and finding the right courses to fit your schedule and goals.
+Reach out to our enrollment coaches for one-on-one help answering your questions and finding the right courses to fit your schedule and goals.

 If you’re new or trying to break into GIS, our classes on the Coursera platform are a great place to learn some basic skills.
 For more advanced training, our Geographic Information Systems Professional Concentration offers beginning, intermediate and advanced courses in GIS that provide hands-on experience with the ArcGIS software package and other practical skills—such as database management, Python programming and cartographic design—necessary to become an effective GIS specialist.
 Whether you want to start a new career in GIS or expand your existing GIS skill set, our program will help you gain a clear understanding of GIS technology and terminology, along with the training and expertise to put them to use.
 Finally, if you’re a more experienced GIS practitioner, we offer a variety of individual courses that will help you develop and hone individual skills.